IT-U/GSAI_PUBLIC_Multimodal_Disaster_Relevance_Classification/readme.md

 # Replication code for: A Multimodal GeoAI Approach to Combining Text with Spatiotemporal Features for Enhanced Relevance Classification of Social Media Posts in Disaster Response

-This repository contains the replication code and materials for the study:
+This repository contains the replication code and materials for the study:[A multimodal GeoAI approach to combining text with spatiotemporal features for enhanced relevance classification of social media posts in disaster response](https://www.tandfonline.com/doi/full/10.1080/20964471.2025.2572140#abstract)

-**Hanny, D., Schmidt, S., Gandhi, S., Granitzer, M., & Resch, B. (2025).**
-*A Multimodal GeoAI Approach to Combining Text with Spatiotemporal Features for Enhanced Relevance Classification of Social Media Posts in Disaster Response.*
-[Submitted to *Big Earth Data*]

 ## 📄 Overview